 Determination: Your income earned for services performed in California has a California source.
-As a nonresident, include this California source income on Schedule CA (540NR), column E or Short Form 540NR, line 32.
+As a nonresident, include this California source income on Schedule CA (540NR), column E.

 Example 2 - You are a California resident.
 As a representative for your employer, you spent two weeks in Georgia to give training.
 You were paid by a Georgia corporation while you were in Georgia.